 While this approach allows you to protect and manage the root CA key in your preferred PKI provider, you must manually provision intermediate CA certificates and keys for all your clusters, and keep track of when these certificates expire so that you can manually rotate them.

-With the root trust policy in Gloo Mesh, you can automatically set up an Istio root CA and use that root CA to automatically issue intermediate CA certificates for all your workload clusters that make up your multicluster service mesh.
+With the root trust policy in Gloo Mesh Enterprise, you can automatically set up an Istio root CA and use that root CA to automatically issue intermediate CA certificates for all your workload clusters that make up your multicluster service mesh.
 Because all intermediate CA certificates are derived from the same root, your workloads can securely talk to each other, even across cluster boundaries.
 This approach is also referred to as federated trust.

-Gloo Mesh provides the option to fully or partially manage the Istio CA certificate lifecycle for you.
+Gloo Mesh Enterprise provides the option to fully or partially manage the Istio CA certificate lifecycle for you.
 The option that is right for you depends on the type of environment that you have and the level of control you want to have over the Istio CA certificate lifecycle.

 Bring your own Istio CAs